After Evangelicalism: The Path to a New Christianity by David P. Gushee

 In chapter 7, what David means by Christian humanism will become starkly apparent—in contrast to “inhumanity in the name of Christ,” and you’ll find his discussion about human sexuality refreshingly realistic and humane.
 Then comes Chapter 8, where David lays down this provocative gem: “There is no way that we can say the Bible to produce a single coherent political vision or ethic.
 It has proven to be usable for endless alternative politics: theocratic, royalist, authoritarian, fascist, ethno-nationalist, slavocratic, colonialist, Christian democrat, revolutionary, reformist, liberal, libertarian, socialist, communist, anarchist, quietist, millenarian, and even today’s social-conservative white evangelical Republicanism.”

 I think chapter 9 of After Evangelicalism will be one of the most quoted chapters in David’s body of work, outlining seven commitments for post-evangelical politics.
-If we say a nonfiction book has a climax, you’ll reach it in the final paragraphs, where David offers a confession and apology that is sobering, pointed, unforgettable … and, I hope, contagious.
+If we say a nonfiction book has a climax, you’ll reach it in the last paragraphs, where David offers a confession and apology that is sobering, pointed, unforgettable … and, I hope, contagious.
 For all these reasons and more, as much as I’ve loved all of David’s books, this one strikes me as his magnum opus, the one most not-to-miss, the one that should not be put on your shelf until you have read through to the last page, come what may.
 Thank God, David Gushee is right: life is abundant, complete, and accessible after evangelicalism.

 Gushee, David P. After Evangelicalism.
 Presbyterian Publishing Corporation.
 Kindle Edition.
 2020